Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 > 💡 Aside: We can also use any other characteristic of the input influencing the computational complexity.

 However, the complexity of an algorithm may vary dramatically for different inputs of the same size.
-Therefore, several complexity functions are commonly used:
+Therefore, three complexity functions are commonly used:
-1. **Worst-case complexity**: is the maximum of the complexity over all inputs of size $n$.
+1. 🔵 **Worst-case complexity**: is the maximum of the complexity over all inputs of size $n$.
-   * It expresses the resources used by an algorithm *at most*.
+   * It expresses the resources used by an algorithm <mark>at most</mark>.
    * e.g. the worst-case time complexity for a simple linear search on a list is $n$ and occurs when the desired element is the last element of the list or is not in the list.
    * Worst-case analysis gives a *safe* analysis (the worst case is never underestimated), but one which can be overly *pessimistic*, since there may be no (realistic) input that would take this many steps.
+   * Generally, when "complexity" is used without being further specified, this is the worst-case time complexity that is considered.
-2. **Average-case complexity**: is the average of the complexity over all inputs of size $n$.
+2. 🟢 **Average-case complexity**: is the average of the complexity over all inputs of size $n$.
-   * It expresses the resources used by an algorithm *on average*.
+   * It expresses the resources used by an algorithm <mark>on average</mark>.
    * Average-case analysis requires a notion of an "average" input to an algorithm, which leads to the problem of devising a probability distribution over inputs.
-   * e.g. the average case time complexity for a simple linear search on a list is $n/2$ assuming the value searched for is in the list and each list element is equally likely to be the value searched for.
+   * e.g. the average-case time complexity for a simple linear search on a list is $n/2$ assuming the value searched for is in the list and each list element is equally likely to be the value searched for.
    * Con: Determining what typical input means is difficult and average case analysis tends to be more difficult.
-3. **Best-case complexity**: is the minimum of the complexity over all inputs of size $n$.
+3. 🔴 **Best-case complexity**: is the minimum of the complexity over all inputs of size $n$.
-   * It expresses the resources used by an algorithm *at least*.
+   * It expresses the resources used by an algorithm <mark>at least</mark>.
    * e.g. the best case time complexity for a simple linear search on a list is $1$ and occurs when the desired element is the first element of the list.
-   * Con: Unlikely.
+   * Con: It's unlikely to happen in practice.

 <img class="full_width_image" src="./assets/worst_average_best_case.webp" alt="Line graph of worst, average, best case complexity" />